HugoMatilla/Android-Design-System-and-Theming-Colors/README.md

-Companion App for the Article `Android App Theming: Colors` published in : [Not yet published]() You also can read it in the readme
+Companion App for the Article `Android App Theming: Colors` published in : [hugomatilla.com](hugomatilla.com/blog) You also can read it in the readme
 <div style= "display: flex; flex-flow: row wrap; justify-content: space-between;">
     <img src="imgs/app-simple.jpg" width="120">
     <img src="imgs/app-palette.jpg" width="120">